madjeek-web/symfony-mailjet-bundle/README.md

 Forgotten password → Email with a link to reset it

-Abandoned cart (the site detects that someone filled their cart but didn't pay) → Email like "Hey, you forgot your items!"
+Abandoned cart (the site detects that someone filled their cart but didn't pay) → Email like "Hey, you forgot your items !"

 Birthday (if the date is in the database) → Email with a promo code